-Do You Get To Keep Your Tax Refunds?
+Do You Get To Keep Your Tax Refunds in Bankruptcy?

 General Strategy For Filling Out A W‑4 Form

-Due to the changes that were made in the tax laws in 2019 and the changes that were made to the W-4 withholding form in 2020 many people now over withhold on their federal taxes.
-This causes and individuals take home pay to be less than it should be and results in an increased tax refund.
+Due to the changes that were made in the tax laws in 2019 and the changes that were made to the W‑4 withholding form in 2020, many people now mistakenly over-withhold their federal taxes.
+This causes an individual’s take-home pay to be less than it should be and results in an increased tax refund.
 This problem can be further compounded if your Trustee requests you turn over a portion of your tax refund.
-Filling out a new W-4 form can result in increased take home paychecks while reducing your tax refund.
-It is recommended that you complete and submit to your employer an updated W-4 form so that your employer can withhold the correct federal income tax pay.
+Filling out a new W‑4 form can result in increased take-home paychecks while slightly reducing your tax refund.
+It is recommended that you complete and submit to your employer an updated W‑4 form so that your employer can withhold the correct federal income tax payments.

-- IF YOU OWED TAXES LAST YEAR– If too little is withheld, you will generally owe tax when you file your tax return and may owe a penalty.
-Use Form W-4 to increase your withholding.
+IF YOU OWED TAXES LAST YEAR– If too little is withheld, you will generally owe tax when you file your tax return and may owe a penalty.
+Use Form W‑4 to increase and correct your withholding.
 That’ll help you owe less (or nothing) next year.

-- IF YOU GOT A REFUND LAST YEAR– Use Form W-F to decrease your withholding.
-If too much is withheld, you will generally be due a refund but you may be giving the government a free loan, and could be needlessly living on less of your paycheck all year.
-Use Form W-4 to reduce your withholding.
+IF YOU GOT A REFUND LAST YEAR– Use Form W‑F to decrease your withholding.
+If too much is withheld, you will generally be due a refund, but you may be giving the government a free loan and could be needlessly living on less of your paycheck all year.
+Use Form W‑4 to reduce and correct your withholding.

 IRS Tax Withholding Estimator